Josh Knight: Hannover 96

 On 11 June 2024, Knight agreed to join 2.
 Bundesliga club Hannover 96 on a two-year contract with the option for a further twelve months.

 Portsmouth

 On 21 August 2025, Knight signed for Championship club Portsmouth on a three-year contract.

+Reading (loan)

+Knight signed for EFL League One club Reading on a season-long loan from Portsmouth on 28 August 2026.